 Denver is on the project's planning steering committee and has participated regularly in stakeholder meetings.
 It has provided EPRD with detailed information about Denver construction permitting and environmental clearance processes, and will continue to consult with EPRD, so that the project can move forward in its complex environment of multiple stakeholders and jurisdictions.
-The Denver Subregional Forum Chair has written a Letter of Support for the project we submit to the Jeffco Subregional Forum.
-See Letter at Att 4.
-We are hopeful that your \$200,000 allocation to the project will further the Subregions' collaboration on the project.
+In addition, EPRD currently is pursuing opportunities for a \$200,000 allocation toward the project through DRCOG's Denver Subregional Share, as discussed above.
+See Letter of Support at Att 4.